-Am sure every tourist is aware of the emerging and developing of the self-drive safari idea in the south and east African safari destinations.
+Am sure every tourist is aware of the emerging and developing self-drive safari idea in the south and east African safari destinations.
 Self-drive safari is where a tourist has a chance to drive him/her self throughout his/her safari in Africa.

 There’s an amazing experience of being behind the steering wheel when driving in African national parks and you find a herd of elephants crossing the roads, or a leopard hiding behind the bush.